Why should we try to sin less if we can never be fully sin-free in this lifetime? Does that “less” in frequency really matter?

-Which bible verse says there is no greater or lesser sins and all sins are the same before the eyes of God?
+Which bible verse says there are no greater or lesser sins and all sins are the same before the eyes of God?

 And It’s true that we can never achieve total victory over our sin nature.
 But if we try anyway as a way of showing the Lord just how grateful we are for what He did for us, it pleases Him.

 In return, He rewards us with countless blessings that we wouldn’t otherwise receive.
 Theologians call this living the victorious life.